Summary of Requirements - Concentration Statement - Advising - Courses Outside the Department - Reading Courses - Honors - Grading

 CMSC 16100 & CMSC 16200

-The purpose of the cluster is to help students organize and give coherence to their individual program of study.
-Students will design a cluster of at least five courses that share a conceptual focus.
-By the end of the third week in Spring Quarter of their junior year, students submit a one-page statement to their faculty Departmental Advisor and the Student Affairs Assistant outlining their interests in and describing how at least five completed and/or proposed future courses coheres as a cluster.
+The purpose of the concentration statement is to help students organize and give coherence to their individual program of study.
+Students will design a concentration of at least five courses that share a conceptual focus.
+By the end of the third week in Spring Quarter of their junior year, students submit a one-to-two page statement to their faculty Departmental Advisor and the Student Affairs Administrator outlining their interests in and describing how at least five completed and/or proposed future courses coheres as a cluster.
 Up to two of the five courses in the cluster can be courses offered outside of the Department of English.

-Students should devise an individual course of study consisting of at least 5 courses, two of which may be outside the Department of English, that fall within one of the following four broad cluster categories: 1) Literary and Critical Theory; 2) Form/Genre/Medium; 3) Literature in History; 4) Literature and Culture(s).
-For more information on the cluster and a list of example program topics, please contact the Student Affairs Assistant.
+Students should devise an individual course of study that falls within one of the following four broad cluster categories: 1) Literary and Critical Theory; 2) Form/Genre/Medium; 3) Literature in History; 4) Literature and Culture(s).
+For more information on the cluster and a list of example program topics, please contact the Student Affairs Administrator.

 Students are encouraged to declare an intention to major in English to their College Advisers as soon as possible, preferably by the end of the second year of study.
 After declaring the major, students should first meet with the Student Affairs Assistant in English who will direct them to a faculty advisor and help students fill out the English Requirement Worksheet.
-After this, students should meet with their faculty advisor at least twice a year to discuss their academic interests, progress in the major, and long-term career goals.
+After this, students should meet with their faculty advisor at least twice a year in year three, and once in year four, to discuss their academic interests, progress in the major, and long-term career goals.
 The Student Affairs Assistant and Director of Undergraduate Studies are also available to assist students.
-Students should meet with the Student Affairs Assistant early in their final quarter to be sure they have fulfilled all requirements.
+Students should meet with the Student Affairs Administrator early in their final quarter to be sure they have fulfilled all requirements.

 Upon prior approval by the Director of Undergraduate Studies, undergraduate reading courses (ENGL 29700 Reading Course & ENGL 29900 Independent BA Paper Preparation) may be used to fulfill requirements for the major if they are taken for a quality grade (not P/F) and include a final paper assignment.
-No student may use more than two reading courses in the major.
+No student may use more than two reading courses in the major, and only one of those may be an Independent BA Paper Preparation course.
 Critical BA writers who wish to register for the senior project preparation course (ENGL 29900 Independent BA Paper Preparation) must arrange for appropriate faculty supervision and obtain the permission of the Director of Undergraduate Studies.
 ENGL 29900 Independent BA Paper Preparation counts as an English elective but not as one of the courses fulfilling distribution requirements for the major.

 NOTE: Reading courses are special research opportunities that must be justified by the quality of the proposed plan of study; they also depend upon the availability of faculty supervision.
 No student can expect a reading course to be arranged automatically.
 For alternative approaches to preparing a BA paper, see the section on honors work.